mhausenblas/kn/README.md

 So, imagine you want to try something out real quick?
 Do a short iteration using a scripting language such as Python, Ruby, or Node.js?
 Might want to jump on a container to debug something in-cluster?
 Run a quick load test?
 Then, `kn` is for you: it offers a collection of shell functions allowing you to quickly launch a pod, jump into it and have the code and data available you need to carry out your task.

+**Note that this tool is meant to be used in dev and test environments.
+Use at your own risk.**

 ## Install

 Clone or download this repo, copy `kn*.sh` somewhere on your path.
 If you're super fancy, you can set an alias like so.
 Since I moved the script to `/Users/mhausenblas/bin/`, I'm using this alias: